dileepkumark06/ecommerce_test_project/README.md

 - Navigates through product categories
 - Views and selects multiple products
-- Interacts with image gallery and calendar widgets
+- Interacts with image galleries and calendar widgets
 - Adds items to the cart
 - Completes checkout as a guest
-- Fills billing details and selects country/region
+- Fills in billing details and selects country/region
-- Confirms the order and prints the final price & success message
+- Confirms the order and prints the final price and success message

 ---